SolemmaLLC/ClimateStudioDocs/README.md

 # ClimateStudioDocs
-Read the docs documentation repository for CliamteStudio
+Read the docs documentation repository for ClimateStudio